 Budding florists can create countless floral arrangements with this innovative set.
 4 bases, 16 stems and leaves and 24 flowers make endless beautiful creations.

-A stimulating and creative activity which has proven to be a real success with people with dementia, particularly amongst the men.
+A stimulating and tactile activity which has proven to be a real success with people with dementia, particularly amongst the men.
+Alter and change the cogs and gears to make your own system.

 Who can get their coloured balls into the centre first!
 Can be played by two people racing against each other or individually as a fun activity to help practise hand/eye coordination.